CannerCMS/docs.canner.io/docs/guides-canner.md

 ---
 id: guides-canner
-title: Canner
+title: Canner Component
-sidebar_label: Canner
+sidebar_label: Canner Component
 ---

 > `React` version must be >= 16.x version

-Canner is a react component that helps you to build the whole CMS including the view and the data flow, so you don't have to concern how to connect the APIs.
-If you want to render the whole page including the sidebar and navbar, please check out [Canner Container](guides-canner-container).
+Canner component is a React component that helps you to build the whole CMS including the view and the data flow, so you don't have to concern how to connect the APIs. **If you want to render the whole page including the sidebar and navbar, please check out [Canner Container](guides-canner-container)**.

+Below is a preview of Canner component without [Canner Container](guides-canner-container).

 ![render CMS without container](/docs/assets/advance-canner-container/without-container.png)